samuk/Autonomous-Robot-Navigation-and-Control/README.md

 ## Description
-In this project, I build a wheeled robot and programmed it to navigate autonomously through a series of tasks, using Arduino, motors, encoders and distance sensors.<br>
+In this project, I copy and adapt a robot navigate autonomously through a series of tasks, using Arduino, motors, encoders and distance sensors.<br>
 Take a look at my [portfolio post](https://yaelbenshalom.github.io/mechatronics/index.html) for more information about the project.